vethssvikas/vethssvikas/README.md

 - 🌱 I’m currently interning at IIT Roorkee as a Deep Learning Research Intern
 - 👯 I’m a Pre-Final yearite at IIT Guwahati.
 - 💬 Ask me about Machine Learning algorithms.
-- 📫 How to reach me: [I'm an inline-style link with title](https://www.linkedin.com/in/vetha-vikashini-c-81a380b6/ "LinkedIn") or [I'm an inline-style link with title](https://vethssvikas.github.io/ "My Homepage")
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/vetha-vikashini-c-81a380b6/ "LinkedIn") or [My Homepage](https://vethssvikas.github.io/ "My Homepage")